harshini1307/OS-LAB/README.md

-# OS-LAB Programs of 2-2
+# OPERATING - SYSTEMS LAB Programs of 2-2